How Does an Illinois Order of Protection Work?

 Contact a St. Charles Domestic Abuse Lawyer

-If you have been the victim of domestic violence, contact a Kane County family law attorney from Shaw Family Law, P.C.
+If you have been the victim of domestic violence, contact a Kane County family law attorney from Shaw Sanders, P.C.
 We can help you petition the court for an order of protection and explore your legal options.
 Call our office at 630-584-5550 to schedule a free, confidential consultation.